sfbrigade/intentional-walk/README.md

    intentional-walk % npm start
    ```

 6. In another shell, build and run the app for your target platform.
 For iOS, the default is to run in
    the iPhone 12 simulator, you should specify a newer version that is included with your installation
    of Xcode.
+For Android, it should launch the emulator running in a configured Android Virtual Device-
+   note that the installation may fail if the device is still booting, if so, wait for the emulator
+   to fully boot to the lock/home screen, and run the command again.

    ```
    intentional-walk % npm run ios -- --simulator="iPhone 15"